nancyhild/nmb-ow-doc/packages.md

 You can use packages to bundle together a set of related actions and share them with others.

 A package can include *actions* and *feeds*.

-- An action is a piece of functional code that runs in the Nimbella cloud.
+An _action_ is a piece of functional code that runs in the Nimbella cloud.
 Actions can be written in various source languages: JavaScript, Python, PHP, and so on.
-For details about actions, see the document on [actions](actions.md#about-actions) and the [Nimbella Command Line Tool Guide](https://nimbella.io/downloads/nim/nim.html#project-directory-structure)
+For details about actions, see the document on [actions](actions.md#about-actions) and the [Nimbella Command Line Tool Guide](https://nimbella.io/downloads/nim/nim.html#project-directory-structure).

-- A feed is used to configure an external event source to fire trigger events.
+A _feed_ is used to configure an external event source to fire trigger events.

-Every `nim` entity, including packages, belongs in a *namespace*, and the fully qualified name of an entity is `/namespaceName[/packageName]/entityName`.
+Every `nim` entity, including packages, belongs in a *namespace*, and the fully qualified name of an entity is `/my-namespace[/packageName]/entityName`, where `my-namespace` is the name of your Nimbella namespace.
 We follow the [OpenWhisk naming guidelines](./reference.md#openwhisk-entities).

+Tip: You can find the name of your namespace with the command `nim auth list`.
+If you have only one namespace, you can omit it from the package name for convenience.

 The following sections describe how to browse packages and use the triggers and feeds in them.